saigegit/SAIGE-doc/docs/set_step2.md

         --maxMAF_in_groupTest=0.0001,0.001,0.01
     ```

-2. In Step 1, if a full GRM was used for fitting the null model and variance ratios were estimated with full and sparse GRMs, in Step 2, the sparse GRM (--sparseGRMFile, --sparseGRMSampleIDFile) and variance ratios (--varianceRatioFile) are used as input
+2. If a full GRM was used in Step 1 for fitting the null model and variance ratios were estimated with full and sparse GRMs, in Step 2, the sparse GRM (--sparseGRMFile, --sparseGRMSampleIDFile) and variance ratios (--varianceRatioFile) are used as input.
+Use --is_output_markerList_in_groupTest=TRUE to output the markers used for each test.

     ```
     Rscript step2_SPAtests.R        \